This soup is pure magic in a bowl. It’ll improve your digestion and it’ll keep you full for a really long time. Not to mention - it’s delicious!

 2 bay leaves

-1In a soup pot or a large saucepan, saute onions, carrot, leek in olive oil until tender ~ 5 minutes at medium-high heat.
+1In a soup pot or a large saucepan, saute onions, carrot, leek in ½ cup of water over high heat for 5 minutes or until tender.

 3Stir in garlic, add bay leaf and bring to a boil.